powsybl/powsybl-tutorials/docs/loadflow.md

 LoadFlow.run(network);
 ```

 Let's analyze the results.
-First we make some simple prints in the terminal:
+First, we make some simple prints in the terminal:
 ```java
 for (Line l : network.getLines()) {
     LOGGER.info("Line: {}", line.getNameOrId());